 Get quotes from professionals.
 While your personal walk around and assessment is important, a professional opinion will be thorough and may mean more to your insurance provider.
 A great resource would be a storm repair contractor.
-They specializes in finding, assessing and repairing damage from storms and will check your home from roof to basement.
+They specialize in finding, assessing and repairing damage from storms and will check your home from roof to basement.
 If you can, get estimates from a few experts.

 Be wary of scammers.
 Unfortunately, storm damage can bring scammers to your area with promises of quick and cheap repairs.
 Whether you’re filing an insurance claim or not, research anyone who offers to repair your home.
 Look for contractors who are licensed, insured and experienced.

 Mitigate your damages.
 If the storm affected a large area, you may have to wait awhile before a storm assessor can review your damage and maybe even longer before you can get it fixed.
-In the meantime, you’ll want to take steps to prevent further damage.
+In the meantime, you’ll want to take steps to prevent further home or property damage.
 This could include tarping your roof, cleaning a wet basement, boarding up holes and more.
 Document the damage, then document how you’re taking steps to protect your property.

 We’re here to help you protect and restore all that matters most to you.
 The fastest and easiest way to report storm damage to your home or property is with the MyAmFam app.
 File a claim, upload photos of the damage and track your claim’s status all from within the app.
 You can also connect with your American Family Insurance agent if your home was damaged in a storm to file a claim or better understand what your homeowners insurance covers.